Hritik-del/Store-App/README.md

 # Store-App

-Made an application to using FireBase Cloud Database and Realtime Database for storing details of the stores and displaying them.
-And performing CRUD operations on them.
+Made an android application using Firebase Cloud Storage and Firebase Realtime Database for storing details of any shop(name, shop images, pan card, and account details) and displaying them.
+Also perform CRUD operations on them.

 ### Working of App